cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 `

 When a valid nonce (an arbitrary number that can be used just once in a cryptographic communication) is found, the block is broadcast to the network for inclusion in the blockchain.
 There are also other mining algorithms such as the proof of stake algorithm.
+\
+\

 6. Peer to Peer network
 Blockchain relies on a decentralized peer-to-peer (P2P) network.
-Each node maintains a copy of the blockchain and independently verifies transactions and blocks.
+Each node maintains a copy of the blockchain and independently verifies transactions and blocks.\

 Transaction propagation in P2P network:\
 Input: Transaction T\
 Output: Broadcast to network\
+Algorithm - see next page

 `1.
 User signs and sends T to a connected node
 2. Node verifies T:
    - If valid, add to local mempool
    - If invalid, discard
 3. Node forwards T to all connected peers
 4. Iterate steps 2-3 for each peer`
+\
+\

 Block propagation in p2p network:\
 Input: Mined Block B\